Rise of the Tomb Raider PC Version

 She handles the character with a deft and grace that I enjoyed.
 Now, this helps with violent situations.
 You have Lara and some of the characters yelling at one another during a heated gun battle.
 And it’s not that typical witty banter expected in games where most main characters pretend they walk around with guts.

 Instead, it’s a bit more grounded than that Earl Bale on rocks.
-It is Jonah as always in the bad guys’ side is led by the inferno do the Wonder Twins of crazy ideas.
+As always on the bad guys’ side, Jonah is led by the inferno to do the Wonder Twins of crazy ideas.
 It’s influenced by the character actor who’s playing Constantine who’s voice actor does his best to channel Clancy Brown, who played the kurgan and Highlander.
 I thought it was him for a while.